tuzhu008/Gulp-docs-4.x/cha-jian/gulp-rev-replace.md

 ## 安装

-## Install

 ```bash
 $ npm install --save-dev gulp-rev-replace
 ```

 ## Usage

 Pipe through a stream which has both the files you want to be updated, as well as the files which have been renamed.

-For example, we can use [gulp-useref](https://github.com/jonkemp/gulp-useref) to concatenate assets in an index.html, and then use [gulp-rev](https://github.com/sindresorhus/gulp-rev) and gulp-rev-replace to cache-bust them.
+For example, we can use [gulp-useref](https://github.com/jonkemp/gulp-useref) to concatenate assets in an index.html,
+and then use [gulp-rev](https://github.com/sindresorhus/gulp-rev) and gulp-rev-replace to cache-bust them.

 ```js